ahawkins/hawkins.io/_posts/2011-02-20-the_ruby_gem_challenge.md

 After running this test through many many gems, I have a new found respect for the authors of the gems that passed my tests.
 Try it out and let me and the authors know your results!
+Tweet me at @Adman65 and tweet the authors know too!
+They should get on that :D

 PS.
 It will also be nearly impossible to get above an 80% ranking on whatgem when I implement this scheme.
 That will **really** sort out the